KZ25T/My-Live-Tools/doc/README_en.md

    - Packaging: `cd rootfs && zip /home/mount/point/.live/overlay.zip -r .`
    - Encrypted zip packages or other advanced settings are not currently supported.
    - Try not to generate this compressed file on Windows.
 If the compressed file is generated using Windows, please ensure that when opened by double clicking, it becomes the root directory (visible as home or usr, etc.), and do not use Chinese paths or file names.
+   - Tip: If you are a Ventoy user, then Ventoy has similar functions (but the implementation principle is different from mine), please refer to [relevant instructions](https://www.ventoy.net/en/doc_live_injection.html).
+(My functionality has not been fully tested, Ventoy's testing is definitely stronger than mine)
+   - Tip: Possible uses of this feature:
+     - Add frequently used files to desktop: `/home/user/Desktop/common files`
+     - Overwrite default zsh configuration: `/home/user/. zshrc`
+     - Provide git configuration so that after booting up, the git will follow your configuration: `/home/user/.gitconfig` and `.git-credentials`
+     - Provide SSH/GPG key configuration: `/home/user/.ssh/` or `/home/user/.gnupg/` to enable direct SSH after startup. **Safety reminder: If installing this configuration, please be careful to prevent related file leaks.**
+     - Provide WiFi configuration: `/etc/NetworkManager/system connections/WIFI_NAME.nmconnection` can automatically connect to WiFi after startup.
 4. If you need to use the second function:
    - Create directory: `mkdir /home/mount/point/.live/packages`
    - Add the deb package that needs to be installed to the above directory.